-In order to understand how to participate in Commission cases and how public comments are considered by the Commission in reaching its final decision, it is helpful to have a basic understanding of how Commission processes work.
+In order to understand how to participate in Commission cases and how public comments are considered by the Commission in reaching its final decision, it helps to have a basic understanding of how Commission processes work.

 Commission proceedings fall into two general categories, with differences in the formality of the proceedings and in the required procedural steps:

 There are responsibilities and benefits that go with being a party to a case.
 You must file a motion to intervene in the required time-frame (established in a scheduling order in each case).
 Your motion must show that you meet the requirements for intervention by addressing the statutory criteria for being admitted as a party.
-You must comply with each of the procedural steps involved in the case in the required manner.
+You must comply with each of the procedural steps involved in the case.
 This means that you must follow prescribed rules for filing testimony, conducting discovery, participating in the hearing, presenting and cross-examining witnesses, and filing legal briefs, if necessary.

 Some people hire an attorney to represent them in Commission proceedings.
 Others represent themselves, which is referred to as “appearing pro se.”
 Pro se participants are required to follow the same rules and requirements as the other parties in a case.
 If you have questions about the requirements for a filing or the process in an individual proceeding, we encourage you to contact the Clerk of the Commission for assistance.

 You do not need to become a party to provide input in a contested case proceeding.
 A member of the public is welcome to submit comments to the Commission in writing, by e-mail, through ePUC, or by speaking at a public hearing.
 Public comments are very helpful to the Commission because they identify issues that the Commission can ask the parties to address.
 Because public comments are not submitted to the Commission under oath and are not subject to cross-examination, they are not “evidence” in the proceeding; only information presented by parties under oath and subject to cross-examination is evidence that can be used as the basis for the Commission’s decision.
-Public comments received prior to an evidentiary hearing can be used by the Commission to bring new issues to light and have them addressed by the parties in the evidentiary record.
+The Commission can use public comments received prior to an evidentiary hearing to bring new issues to light and to ask parties to address them in the evidentiary record.

 In addition, if you are interested in a Commission proceeding, you may find it useful to contact the Department of Public Service, which is charged with representing the public interest before the Commission.
-The Department of Public Service frequently presents issues to the Commission that are of concern to large numbers of the public.
+The Department of Public Service frequently presents issues to the Commission that are of concern to many members of the public.

-Uncontested case proceedings are a less formal process the Commission uses to gather information that is needed to develop policies.
-The Commission obtains such information using workshops, written comments, and other informal stakeholder processes that are generally open to anyone who is interested in participating.
+Uncontested case proceedings are a less formal process by which the Commission gathers the information that is needed to develop policies.
+The Commission obtains such information through workshops, written comments, and other informal stakeholder processes that are generally open to anyone who is interested in participating.
 "Parties" are not designated in an uncontested case proceeding.
 Members of the public can participate in uncontested case proceedings by attending workshops, submitting written comments, (whether by e-mail or through ePUC), and speaking at public hearings.